mitchallen/csharp-nunit-101/README.md

 dotnet add package NUnit
 ```

-To verify that it was install properly, inspect the *.csproj file for an entry like this:
+To verify that it was installed properly, inspect the ***.csproj** file for an entry like this:

 ```xml
   <ItemGroup>